dominodatalab/workshop-ray/README.md

 ## Project and Workspace Setup

 1. Fork or Copy this project, or otherwise get these files into a Domino project.
+Creating a Git-based project pointing to the original repo from Domino or your personal forked copy of the original repo are other options.
 2. Mount the Datasets (not needed for Beginner notebook)
    * Navigate to Data in the project sidebar
    * Click on the "Domino Datasets" tab